rfjakob/gocryptfs/README.md

 apt install gocryptfs
 ```

-On Mac OS X, gocryptfs is available as a Homebrew formula:
+On macOS, gocryptfs is available as a Homebrew formula:
 ```bash
 brew install gocryptfs
 ```